Julie Dawn Cole

-Julie Dawn Cole (born 26 October 1957) is an English actress.
+Julie Dawn Cole (born 26 October 1957) is an English actress and psychotherapist.
 She began her career as a child performer in the 1971 film Willy Wonka & the Chocolate Factory, playing Veruca Salt.

 Career

-Willy Wonka and the Chocolate Factory

-Raised in Guildford, Surrey, Cole was twelve when she was cast in the supporting role during the project's pre-production phase in the first half of 1970, which was filmed at the Bavaria Film Studios.
+Cole was raised in Guildford, Surrey.
+Cole was 12 when she was cast as Veruca Salt during Willy Wonka’s preproduction phase in the first half of 1970, which was filmed at the Bavaria Film Studios.

 The film debuted in New York City on 30 June 1971 and in London the following week, and Cole was chosen to present a bouquet of flowers to Princess Margaret at the Royal Premiere.
-She and Willy Wonkas other pre-adolescent "leading lady", American Denise Nickerson (Violet Beauregarde), both had crushes on Peter Ostrum (Charlie Bucket), also an American, and alternated days spending time with him while there were breaks in filming.
-The "I Want It Now" sequence was filmed on her 13th birthday and Cole was given three film props: a golden egg prop, a golden ticket, and an Everlasting Gobstopper.
-Although Cole actually sang the song "I Want It Now", she recorded her vocals in a music studio on a separate session and mimed to the track during filming.
+The film's other preadolescent "leading lady", American Denise Nickerson (Violet Beauregarde), and she had crushes on Peter Ostrum (Charlie Bucket), also an American, and alternated days spending time with him during breaks in filming.

+The "I Want It Now" sequence was filmed on her 13th birthday and Cole was given three film props: a golden egg prop, a golden ticket, and an Everlasting Gobstopper which she went on to sell years later and used the money for a vacation in Malaysia with her children.
 Cole has stated that her character in the film was based on a girl who attended the same boarding school she did.

-Following the filming of the movie, Cole kept the Golden Ticket prop, along with the accompanying Wonka bar prop.
+Following the filming of the movie, Cole kept the Golden Ticket prop, along with the accompanying bar prop.
 She later gave it to her friend Linda Carr.
 On 17 July 2019, both props were sold at auction for upwards of £15,000.
+The auction itself is shown in BBC Bargain Hunt series 54, Ardingly 19.
+The auctioneer was Catherine Southon.